 — Estimated budget

 Image resolution of 72 dpi is recommended — we will request higher resolution images and/or studio visits if your proposal if selected for further consideration.
 Incomplete submissions will not be considered.
-Please address any questions to submissions (at) criticaldistance (dot) ca. Submissions and questions sent to other email addresses at Critical Distance may be missed.
+Please address any questions to opportunities (at) criticaldistance (dot) ca. Submissions and questions sent to other email addresses at Critical Distance may be missed.

 A Programming Committee drawn from our Executive and Advisory Boards will be convened to review submissions on a rolling basis.
 Critical Distance programs exhibitions at least a year in advance, so decisions may not be made for many months.
 However all submissions will receive a response, so please be patient.
 Thank you in advance for your interest and participation.